 100 Anderson Rd.
 S.E., 403-216-2337, craftbeermarket.ca

-Situated on sidewalk level right in front of the downtown Bay store, The Guild’s huge patio offers some primo Stephen Avenue people-watching – a parade of working stiffs and tourists alike – while you sip a signature cocktail or dig into a plate of cold gin-and-tonic salmon.
+Situated on sidewalk level right beside the downtown Bay store, The Guild’s huge patio offers some primo Stephen Avenue people-watching — a parade of working stiffs and tourists alike — while you sip a signature cocktail or dig into a plate of truffled deep-fried mac and cheese.

 200 8 Ave.
 S.W., 403-770-2313, theguildrestaurant.com